vaishnavi-3969/Music-Player/README.md

 ## Music Player
 A customizable music player built with React.js and Tailwind CSS.
-Music Player using React JS and Tailwind CSS

 ## Features
 Play, pause, skip, and control volume of audio tracks.